seermedical/seer-py/README.md

 https://app.seermedical.com/.
 You can then use seer-py to authenticate with the API.

-Create an instance of the `SeerAuth` class (defined in _auth.py_) and provide your email address and password using either of the following options:
+Create an instance of the `SeerAuth` class (defined in _auth.py_) and provide your email address and password using one of the following options:

 1. Pass them as arguments when instantiating a `SeerAuth` object.
 2. In your local user directory, create a _.seerpy/_ folder with a file named